HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/domaindrivendesign.md

 ### Why use it?

-- Communication with the bussiness is easier
+- Communication with the business is easier
 - Improves flexibility: The domain is decoupled from application services and infrastructure services
 - Domain over (user) interface: The application is build around the domain, and will be likely to produce an application better representing the domain at hand compared to a UI/UX-first approach.